-The global economic crisis of 2008 adds a further dimension to these challenges.
+The global economic crisis that began in 2008 adds a further dimension to these challenges.
 In the last two years, public budgets have come under immense pressure, and the higher education sector is being, and will continue to be, affected by this new economic reality along with all other areas of public responsibility.
 As the higher education sector can help societies adapt to a new and changing economic situation, there are important political choices for countries to make, particularly with regard to investment.

-The most prominent impact of the crisis reported by most countries has been to changes in the higher education budget.
-However, as the map in Figure 12 illustrates, these changes do not all go in the same direction.
+The most prominent impact of the crisis reported by most countries is linked to changes in the higher education budget.
+However, as Figure 12 illustrates, these changes do not all go in the same direction.
 Indeed a clear majority of countries report positive developments in their higher education budgets for 2009/10 compared to the academic year 2008/09, even though a number also hint that budgetary decreases can be expected in the coming years.
-Five higher education systems report no changes to their budget and ten countries report cuts in their budget.
-As a result of delays in adopting budgets, no data was available for Albania, Bulgaria, Malta, Russia, Slovakia and Ukraine.
+Five higher education systems report no changes to their budget and ten report cuts in their budget.

 For the higher education systems that report an increase in the budget allocated to higher education, the extent of these changes varies considerably.
-Eleven countries (Austria, Azerbaijan, Bosnia and Herzegovina, Cyprus, France, Georgia, Holy See, Liechtenstein, Lithuania, Portugal and Switzerland) report budgetary increases of 5 % or more - often indicating the inclusion of higher education in economic stimulus package measures - while 19 countries have increased their budget by less than 5 % over the last year.
-For those countries reporting a decreased budget, four report cuts of less than 5 %, while six countries (Croatia, the Former Yugoslav Republic of Macedonia, Iceland, Ireland, Latvia and Moldova) report decreases that in some cases extend significantly beyond 5 %.
+Eleven countries (Austria, Azerbaijan, Bosnia and Herzegovina, Cyprus, France, Georgia, the Holy See, Liechtenstein, Lithuania, Portugal and Switzerland) report budgetary increases of 5 % or more - often indicating the inclusion of higher education in economic stimulus package measures - while 18 countries have increased their budget by less than 5 % over the last year, and five report no budgetary change.
+For those countries reporting a decreased budget, four report cuts of less than 5 %, while seven countries (Croatia, the former Yugoslav Republic of Macedonia, Iceland, Ireland, Latvia, Moldova and Ukraine) report decreases that in some cases extend significantly beyond 5 %.